Donaldson (DCI)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, Donaldson’s 7.9% annualized revenue growth over the last five years was decent.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Luckily, Donaldson’s sales grew at a decent 7.9% compounded annual growth rate over the last five years.
 Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

 Donaldson Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Donaldson’s recent performance shows its demand has slowed as its annualized revenue growth of 4.2% over the last two years was below its five-year trend.
+Donaldson’s recent performance shows its demand has slowed as its annualized revenue growth of 3.9% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
 Donaldson Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 3.4% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and suggests its newer products and services will not catalyze better top-line performance yet.
+Looking ahead, sell-side analysts expect revenue to grow 4.3% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and suggests its newer products and services will not lead to better top-line performance yet.

 6. Gross Margin & Pricing Power